-The CMCC research network has offices in Lecce, Bologna, Capua, Milan, Sassari, Venice, Viterbo, and Benevento.
+The CMCC research network has offices in Lecce, Bologna, Capua, Milan, Sassari, Venice, and Viterbo.
 Institutions from the public sector are mainly involved but private institutions also participate.
 These jointly investigate multidisciplinary topics related to climate change science and research.

-CMCC benefits from the extensive research experience of the Foundation’s seven members: National Institute of Geophysics and Volcanology (INGV); Univerity of Salento; Italian Aerospace Research Center (CIRA S.c.p.a); Ca’ Foscari University of Venice; University of Tuscia; Univeristy of Sassari; University of Sannio.
+CMCC benefits from the extensive research experience of the Foundation’s six members: National Institute of Geophysics and Volcanology (INGV); Univerity of Salento; Italian Aerospace Research Center (CIRA S.c.p.a); Ca’ Foscari University of Venice; University of Tuscia; Univeristy of Sassari.